noahitall/PimGarden/README.md

 4. **README Updates**: This README must be reviewed and updated with any code changes
 5. **Data Encryption**: All data is encrypted at rest using secure encryption algorithms
 6. **UI Consistency**: UI components should maintain consistent look and feel across all screens
+7. **Error Handling**: All database operations should have proper error handling and fallbacks
+8. **Migrations**: Database changes should include appropriate migrations

 ## Technical Architecture